natwonglakhon/House_price_modelling/Readme.md

 - Linear regression has limits.
 When the underlying relationships are non-linear, the model will hit a ceiling no matter how well you tune it.
 - Random Forest handles non-linearity well but comes at a cost of higher training time and less interpretability.
 - Feature importance gives meaning to the model's score.
 Knowing that median income drives 43.6% of predictions is far more useful than a number alone.
+- RandomizedSearchCV is a practical alternative to GridSearchCV when the parameter space is large.
+It finds a good configuration without trying every single combination.

 ---

 ## Future Improvements

-- Try XGBoost to see if it can push R2 beyond the Random Forest result
+- Try XGBoost to see if it can push R2 beyond the current 79.1%
-- Tune Random Forest further using `GridSearchCV` over `max_depth` and `min_samples_split`
 - Explore additional feature engineering, such as rooms per household or bedrooms per room
 - Add a correlation heatmap to complement the feature importance analysis
+- Add a predicted vs actual scatter plot to visualise model accuracy more intuitively